Image

 A manslaughter charge in Stoddard County, MO doesn’t just affect your present, it can define your future if not handled properly.
 Our goal is not just to resolve your case, but to minimize the long-term impact on your life.
 Our manslaughter defense team in Stoddard County, MO is available 24/7 to protect your freedom, your record, and your ability to move forward after the case is over.

-How Manslaughter Cases are Fought in Stoddard County, MO
+Manslaughter Defense Strategies in Stoddard County, MO

-• Challenges to Causation: If other factors contributed to the death, it may be difficult for the prosecution to prove that your actions were the direct cause.
+• Causation Issues: If other factors contributed to the death, it may be difficult for the prosecution to prove that your actions were the direct cause.

-At Combs Waterkotte, we take immediate action to defend your rights, challenge the case against you, and fight for your future.
+At Combs Waterkotte, we fight to protect your rights, your freedom, and your future.

 View Service Areas